alex-harvey-z3q/bash_placebo/README.md

 ## Spies

 A log of all commands can be obtained using the `pill_log` function, allowing the mocks to be "spies" on AWS CLI commands called.
+If using shunit2, for example:

 ~~~ bash
 testCommandsLogged() {